SolaceSamples/solace-samples-semp/docs/_tutorials/java-client.md

 }
 ```

-## Fully updating an object using PUT
+## Fully Updating an Object Using PUT

 The HTTP PUT method is used to update an object to match the attributes specified.
 All attributes not specified are reset to default values.
 The method for updating a client username via a PUT call is `msgVpnsVidClientUsernamesCidPut()`.
 For the purposes of an example, let’s reset the `tutorialUser` so that it is enabled and all other attributes are defaulted.
 The following code would do this: